#1 Home Improvement Retailer

 Which planting zone am I in?

-If the soil is warm and pliable, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 Should I harden off my seedlings before planting them outside?